juniidev/juniidev/README.md

 ## About me

 I'm Henry Matarrita.
-A Web Design / Web Developer and Graphic Designer from Costa Rica.
+A Web Designer / Web Developer and also Graphic Designer from Costa Rica.
-I ocassionally post pics about my travels stuff.
+I ocassionally post pics about my travels stuff on [instagram](https://www.instagram.com/_henry.jr/).

 ## Things I am passionate about